Two more coronavirus patient deaths reported in Norfolk’s hospitals

 Two more people who tested positive for coronavirus have died in Norfolk’s three main hospitals.

-To date there have been 108 confirmed coronavirus fatalities at the NNUH with the most recent both being reported on May 13.
+To date there have been 102 confirmed coronavirus fatalities at the JPUH with the most recent both being reported on May 13 and 14.

-As of May 14, 334 people have died from coronavirus in Norfolk’s hospitals, 108 at the NNUH, 126 at the QEH and 100 at the JPUH.
+To date, 336 people have died from coronavirus in Norfolk’s hospitals, 108 at the NNUH, 126 at the QEH and 102 at the JPUH.

-In East Suffolk and North Essex, there have been 301 coronavirus related deaths in the area’s hospitals, an increase of one on the previous day.
+In East Suffolk and North Essex, there have been 303 coronavirus related deaths in the area’s hospitals, an increase of two on the previous day.

 If you value what this story gives you, please consider supporting the Eastern Daily Press.
 Click the link in the yellow box below for details.